robmab/RallyWorld/wp-content/plugins/list-categories/readme.txt

 Donate Link: http://picandocodigo.net/programacion/wordpress/list-category-posts-wordpress-plugin-english/#support
 Tags: list, categories, cms
 Requires at least: 3.3
-Tested up to: 5.0
+Tested up to: 6.4.2
-Stable tag: 0.2
+Stable tag: 0.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

 Simple plugin to display categories in any post or page with a shortcode.
-It's basically a shortcode API interface to the [wp_list_categories](http://codex.wordpress.org/Template_Tags/wp_list_categories) WordPress function.
+It's basically a shortcode API interface to the [wp_list_categories](https://developer.wordpress.org/reference/functions/wp_list_categories/) WordPress function.
+This means given any of the [parameters](https://developer.wordpress.org/reference/functions/wp_list_categories/#parameters) accepted by the function, you can pass it in as a shortcode parameter to the `categories` shortcode.

 Usage:

 `[categories orderby=count]`

 Will display links to all the categories and order them by number of posts in each category.

+You can also **list tags** or any other WordPress taxonomy.
+You need to pass a value to the `taxonomy` parameter.
+For example to list tags: `[categories taxonomy=post_tag title_li="Tags"]`.

 ==Installation==